CTL Instructor Handbook

 For support, instructors have a 24/7 help desk available for assistance with Blackboard.
 Additionally, instructors are provided with a 24/7 emergency on-call number that connects them with an instructional designer for issues that go beyond the LMS.

-CourseBook is a publicly accessible source for course schedules, room locations and instruction modalities, syllabi, textbook information, textbook adoption, student ratings of the learning experience (formerly referred to as course evaluations), and instruction information.
+UTD CourseBook is a publicly accessible source for course schedules, room locations and instruction modalities, syllabi, textbook information, textbook adoption, student feedback on the learning experience, and instructor information.

-Use your NetID and password to log in using the “my classes” link in the menu at the top of the page to download a photo roster or class roster, email class members, upload your syllabus and public CV, and view a map of your classroom location.
-You also can use CourseBook to view syllabi for classes similar to yours offered in previous semesters.
+You can use your NetID and password to log in using the “my classes” link in the menu at the top of the page to download a photo roster or class roster, email students enrolled in your courses, upload your syllabus and public CV, and view a map of your classroom location.
+You also can use CourseBook to view syllabi for similar courses taught in previous semesters.
+For more guidance, visit CourseBook Help.

-New faculty members should be sure to review the Syllabus Templates and Syllabus Policies available through CourseBook or on the Provost’s Syllabus Templates page.
+Be sure to review the Syllabus Templates and Syllabus Policies available through CourseBook or on the Office of the Provost Syllabus Templates page.

-- Course Syllabus: Syllabus requirements and best practices are described in greater detail below.
+- Course Syllabus: Syllabus requirements and best practices are described in detail below.

 - Public Curriculum Vita (CV) or Public Resume: Course instructors must post public CVs (or resume, as appropriate) on the UTD website per the Texas Legislature (Texas HB 2504).
-Public CVs or resumes should be up-to-date for each year.
-The public document must meet the UTD Provost’s requirements; it may not include any personal information, including the instructor’s home address or home telephone number.
-For additional information, see the Curriculum Vitae (Public CV) Templates page.
+Public CVs or resumes should be updated each year.
+The public document must meet the UTD provost’s requirements and include:

 - All institutions of higher education attended, with degrees earned.